aspose-cells/Aspose.Cells-Doc-md/english/java/plugins/aspose-cells-java-for-python/python-programmers-guide/working-with-rows-and-columns-in-python/autofit-rows-and-columns-in-python/_index.md

 ## **How to Autofit Rows and Columns**
 ### **How to Autofit Row**
-The most straight-forward approach to auto-sizing the width and height of a row is to call the Worksheet class' autoFitRow method.
+The most straightforward approach to auto‑sizing the width and height of a row is to call the Worksheet class's autoFitRow method.
 The autoFitRow method takes a row index (of the row to be resized) as a parameter.

 **Python Code**